 And then there are the pesticides, which would kill many vegetable crops.
 Despite all of the challenges, two people I interviewed for this book are trying to provide more locally grown food to people in Delta communities.
 Calvin Head in the Delta town of Mileston is growing fruits and vegetables and trying to revive the farm cooperative model that sustained his community for decades.
 Marquitrice Mangham in Webb has opened a grocery store that not only provides fresh food to people in the town but also bolsters the Delta’s food system by working with small farmers and providing a market for their produce.
 Both are very much rooted in the idea of food sovereignty, which emphasizes local food production and distribution.

-You spent a year teaching at the Mississippi State Prison at Parchman in Unit 29, which where inmates serve life sentences.
-What did your time at the state prison teaching writing tell you about the Delta?
+You spent a year teaching writing at the Mississippi State Prison at Parchman in Unit 29, which is where inmates serve life sentences.
+What did your time teaching there tell you about the Delta?

 I came to Parchman not only to teach writing, but I thought that teaching writing there would allow me to see how much of the poverty and violence that exists outside of the prison walls in Delta towns affected by high crime rates actually leads these men to incarceration.
 I began by asking my students to write memoirs of their time before prison.
 But what the men really wanted to write about was their life inside prison.